 de-humidifiers - it’s this crumble dryer.

-- new!
-This week’s prize is a litre of the world’s most sour cordial - it’s this bottle
+- This week’s prize is a litre of the world’s most sour cordial - it’s this bottle

 of Anne Robinson’s Barley Water.